Student-centric advice and objective recommendations

 No Loan Financial Aid Program

-Stanford University has a generous financial aid program which includes a “no loan” policy.
-This means that students admitted to Stanford will not receive any student loans in their financial aid package.
+not reported has a generous financial aid program which includes a “no loan” policy.
+This means that students admitted to not reported will not receive any student loans in their financial aid package.
 For students, this means that your financial aid package will only include scholarships, grants, and work study.

 Stanford Questbridge Scholarships